-Students who desire to withdraw from the College must report to the office of the Academic Dean and fill out a form stating the reason for withdrawal.
+Students who desire to withdraw from the College must report to the Advising Office and fill out a form stating the reason for withdrawal.
 Failure to follow this procedure or to explain a withdrawal in writing within five days after the last class attendance will forfeit a student's privilege of refund.